-An optional credit course which aims to enhance academic ability (especially in theological English and/or Korean) for underprepared students as well as regular students and provide a survey of the content of the biblical ethics mainly in relation to the books of Exodus.
+An optional credit course to enhance academic ability for underprepared students as well as regular students and provide a survey of the content of the biblical ethics mainly in relation to the Book of Exodus.
 The course also seeks to equip future church leaders with skills for teaching biblical ethics and the Exodus with the English or Korean Bible in local churches.